montevideo-tech/cmcd-validator/packages/cmcd-validator-library/README.md

   * `custom keys`: personal customizable keys that you want to validate.
     * `key`: name of the key
     * `type`: type of the key (*bool, string, token, number*)
+    * `header`: in which CMCD header will your custom key be sent in case you use header.
 * `warningFlag:` this flag needs to be true if you want to see the warnings in the output of the library.

 ### Output of the library